ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> Sometimes I’ll start a sentence, and I don’t even know where it’s going.
-I just hope I find it along the way.
+> If I had a gun with two bullets and I was in a room with Hitler, Bin Laden, and Toby, I would shoot Toby twice.
 >
 > <p>- Michael Scott</p>